schollz/getsong/README.md

 - [ ] Update readme with new program structure
 - [ ] When saving file, put the youtube ID: Artist - Title (ID).mp3
 - [ ] Add makefile for simpler travis testing
+- [ ] Fall back on getrenderedpage.schollz.com if node is not installed

 ## License